-- IV.7.a A complainee who is found in the Notice of Final Determination to have violated the RSS Code of Ethics and who receives a sanction, or a complainant who feels the Notice of Final Determination inadequately address the complaint or identifies insufficiencies in the process, may formally appeal this determination by filing a Notice of Appeal and Statement of Reasons with the RSS Executive Director no later than thirty days after the receipt of the Notice of Final Determination. - IV.7.b If an appeal is filed, the RSS Executive Committee shall appoint a three-member Appeal Panel consisting of past members of the RSS Ethics Committee to review all information considered by the Ethics Committee and, within ninety days, make a final determination as to whether or not all available information has been considered and due process has been followed by the Ethics Committee. - IV.7.c The Appeal Panel may either (i) reaffirm or (ii) recommend specific changes to the Ethic Committee's Notice of Final Determination. - IV.7.d If they reaffirm the Ethics Committee Notice of Final Determination, this shall constitute the final decision of RSS. - IV.7.e Insofar as they recommend changes, the evidence and reasoning behind their recommendation should be summarized in writing and submitted to the full RSS Council for consideration.
+- 1. A complainee who is found in the Notice of Final Determination to have violated the RSS Code of Ethics and who receives a sanction, or a complainant who feels the Notice of Final Determination inadequately addresses the complaint or identifies insufficiencies in the process, may formally appeal this determination by filing a Notice of Appeal and Statement of Reasons with the RSS Executive Director no later than thirty days after the receipt of the Notice of Final Determination. - 2.
+If an appeal is filed, the RSS Executive Committee shall appoint a three- member Appeal Panel consisting of past members of the RSS Ethics Committee to review all information considered by the Ethics Committee and, within ninety days, make a final determination as to whether or not all available information has been considered and due process has been followed by the Ethics Committee. - 3.
+The Appeal Panel may either (i) reaffirm or (ii) recommend specific changes to the Ethic Committee's Notice of Final Determination. - 4.
+If they reaffirm the Ethics Committee Notice of Final Determination, this shall constitute the final decision of RSS. - 5.
+Insofar as they recommend changes, the evidence and reasoning behind their recommendation should be summarized in writing and submitted to the full RSS Council for consideration.
 The RSS Leadership Council shall vote within 30 days of receiving this recommendation on whether (i) to accept the original Ethics Committee Notice of Final Determination, or (ii) to replace it with the Appeals Panel's changes.
 In this case, the vote of the RSS Council shall constitute the final decision of RSS.